 - 2. Mediator stays with joint session and begins to explore - a.
 What each party needs. - b.
 What each party expects. - c.
 What each party sees as a practicable process for achieving a joint solution.

-L. Usually, a mediator's evaluation should be deferred until late in the process, and often, never given at all.
+- L. Usually, a mediator's evaluation should be deferred until late in the process, and often, never given at all.

+- 1. An early evaluation may

+- a.
+Indicate that mediator is biased.